Islamist insurgency in Burkina Faso: 2019

-On 15 February, the Centre-Est region experienced its first attack.
+On 15 February, the Centre-Est region was for the first time attacked by militants.
 Four Burkinabés and a Spanish priest were killed at a customs post in Nohao, close to the border with Togo.

-According to Human Rights Watch, between mid-2018 to February 2019, at least 42 people were murdered by jihadists and a minimum of 116 mostly Fulani civilians were killed by military forces without trial.
+According to Human Rights Watch, between mid-2018 to February 2019, at least 42 people were killed by jihadist militants and 116 mostly Fulani civilians were killed by the Burkinabé military.
 From 31 March to 2 April, ethnic clashes between Fulani, Kurumbas, and Mossis killed 62 people in Arbinda.

-In 2019, Jihadist groups began to start a persecution campaign against Christians.
-The campaign began on 28 April 2019, when six people, including a pastor, were killed by a group of 10 to 20 people inside a Protestant church in Silgadji.
-On 12 May, six more people, including one priest, died in a Catholic church in Dablo after it was raided by Islamists.
+In 2019, Jihadist groups began a persecution of Christians.
+The campaign began on 28 April 2019, when six people, including a pastor, were killed by militants inside a Protestant church in Silgadji.
+On 12 May, six more people, including one priest, were killed in a Catholic church in Dablo after it was attacked by Islamists.
 The next day, a Catholic procession was targeted near Kayon and Singa-Rimaïbé, in Zimtanga department.
-Four people were murdered and a statue of the Virgin Mary was destroyed.
+Four civilians were killed and a statue of the Virgin Mary was destroyed.

 On the night of 9–10 May, French forces attacked a jihadist encampment near Gorom-Gorom, freeing four hostages — two French, one South-Korean and one American.
-Four jihadists and two French soldiers died.
+Four jihadist militants and two French soldiers died.

-Despite this success, massacres have continued to grow more common.
 On 9 June 19 civilians died in an attack on Arbinda.
-On 18 June, armed men murdered 17–18 people in the village of Béléhédé.
-On 22 June 15 villagers in Sagho and Toekédogo, Barsalogho department, were killed, and on the night of 25–26 July, 22 other villagers died in a massacre in Dibilou, nearby the city of Kaya.
+On 18 June, jihadist militants killed 17–18 people in the village of Béléhédé.
+On 22 June 15 villagers in Sagho and Toekédogo, Barsalogho department, were killed, and on the night of 25–26 July, 22 other villagers were killed in a massacre in Dibilou, near the city of Kaya.

-According to the ACLED, armed violence in Burkina Faso jumped by 174% in 2019, with nearly 1,300 civilians dead and 860,000 displaced.
+According to the ACLED, armed violence in Burkina Faso increased by 174% in 2019, with nearly 1,300 civilians dead and 860,000 displaced.